favstats/myblogdown/content/post/daesh.md

 ![](https://github.com/favstats/GodlyGovernance/blob/master/images/combined.png?raw=true)

 Again, one can see that a very similar pattern emerges.
 The overwhelming majority of Arab Muslims does not agree with Daesh's goals nor their use of violence.
 The highest approval ratings of both goals and use of violence can be found in the same countries that have the highest proportion of people that think Daesh's tactics represent *true Islam*: Palestine (6.4%; 5.4%), Algeria (4.9%; 5.1%), Lebanon (2.0%; 0%) and Tunisia (1.8%; 1.5%).
+Of course, one has to keep in mind that a sensitive question like this (asking flat out if someone supports use of violence) could be subject to *social desirability bias*.
+However, the overall low number of declined answers indicates that the possible bias isn't as severe as one might expect (although this can never be guaranteed).

 ## Who is responsible for Daesh?